NVIDIA/framework-reproducibility/README.md

 ## Deterministic TensorFlow Solutions

-There are currently two main ways to access GPU-deterministc functionality in TensorFlow for most deep learning applications.
+There are currently two main ways to access GPU-deterministic functionality in TensorFlow for most deep learning applications.
 The first way is to use an NVIDIA NGC TensorFlow container.
-The second way is to use version 1.14 of stock TensorFlow with GPU support plus the application of a patch supplied in this repo.
-Patch support for versions 1.15 and 2.0 of stock TensorFlow is currently in development.
+The second way is to use version 1.14 or 1.15 of stock TensorFlow with GPU support, plus the application of a patch supplied in this repo.
+Patch support for version 2.0 of stock TensorFlow is currently in development.

+The longer-term intention and plan is to upstream all solutions into stock TensorFlow.

 ### NVIDIA NGC TensorFlow Containers